Internal Controls: What Are They & Why You Should CarePublished February 6, 2018 by Karen Walsh • 5 min read

 When designing controls, your company needs to determine how business processes relate to the integration of financial reporting and your information systems.

 Organizations need to establish procedures regarding the initiation, recording, processing, correcting, transferring, and reporting of electronic and cash transactions.
 Then, these processes should be coordinated with your financial statements’ information.

 Moreover, control design needs to explain how your information systems record events and conditions outside the financial statement realm.
 For example, a breach impacts your financial performance because the losses affect your income and reserves.
 Thus, you need controls that document your breach responses.

 Finally, when designing internal controls, your company needs to review the financial reporting process and the way you record non-standard transactions.
-While the internal control design process focuses on financial reporting and financial controls, organizations need to remember that modern-day solutions involve software and hardware.
-Unlike the days of hand-written ledgers, modern businesses use digital tools to track their general ledger information which is how internal control design connects to your IT environment.
+While the internal control design process focuses on financial reporting and financial controls, organizations need to remember that modern-day solutions involve both software and hardware.
+Unlike the days of hand-written ledgers, modern businesses use digital tools to track their general ledger information, which is how internal control design connects to your IT environment.